-Rarely, preeclampsia develops after delivery of a baby, a condition known as postpartum preeclampsia.
+Preeclampsia may develop after delivery of a baby, a condition known as postpartum preeclampsia.

-- Excess protein in your urine (proteinuria) or additional signs of kidney problems
+- Excess protein in urine (proteinuria) or other signs of kidney problems

 - Severe headaches